BinderDyn/BinderDyn.OrchardCore.EventSourcing/README.md

       }
     }
    ```
+3. Activate the feature in the tenant you want to use it for
-3. You can view the created events in the 'Events' menu point in the admin frontend
+4. You can view the created events in the 'Events' menu point in the admin frontend

 ## Create Events